Out-Law Guide | 05 Mar 2020 | 3:01 pm | 21 min. read

 The CMA may also use civil powers to apply to the court for disqualification of directors of companies implicated in an infringement from acting as a director for a period of up to 15 years, or may agree a disqualification undertaking with the director concerned in lieu of a court order.

 The CMA remains committed to pursuing enforcement against individuals as a deterrent to anti-competitive behaviour.
 This includes enforcing the criminal regime and pursuing directors’ disqualification, where appropriate.
-The first such disqualification of a director occurred in 2017 in a price-fixing case relating to posters and the second in April 2018 against two directors of an estate agency.

 The Consumer Rights Act 2015 (CRA15) sets out a voluntary redress scheme applicable to Chapter I/Article 101 TFEU infringements.
 The legislation says that businesses which are the subject of a competition law investigation or infringement finding can enter into a redress scheme under which they voluntarily compensate parties which have suffered a loss due to the anti-competitive conduct in question.